 Part 1: Overall Quality is assessed for each eligible meta-analysis included within the evidence base for a practice.
 The Study Reviewers make this assessment based on information about the methods and procedures used in each meta-analysis.
 Multiple items are scored to determine overall quality and these items are weighted differently based on their importance.

 Study Reviewers assign numerical values to each element in the practice scoring instrument.
 The elements include a definition and other guidance reviewers consider when rating the elements.
-See the Practice Scoring Instrument for guidance on each element.
+See the Practice Scoring Instrument (access in PDF or Excel) for guidance on each element.

 Part 2: Internal Validity is assessed for each outcome within each eligible meta-analysis for a practice.
 Internal validity refers to the extent to which changes in the outcome can be attributed to the intervention, program or practice.
 Stated differently, internal validity refers to the extent that the research design is free from threats that may bias the estimated effect.
 There may be multiple outcomes that are independently assessed within each meta-analysis.